 - To issue only common shares;

 - To maintain, at least, 25% of the outstanding shares pertaining to the Company’s capital, or 15%, in case of ADTV (average daily trading volume) above R$25 million;

-- the board of directors should be composed of at least five members, of which at least 20.0% should be independent directors elected during the shareholders’ meeting for a term of up to two years, with re election being permitted;
+- the board of directors should be composed of at least at least 2 or 20% of independent members, whichever is greatest, for a term of up to two years;

-- To make available the annual financial statements in the English language and based on the internationally accepted accounting principles.
+- To make available the annual financial statements in Portuguese and English based on the internationally accepted accounting principles;

 Our common shares are traded at Novo Mercado of B3 under ticker CAML3.

 Holders of our common shares are entitled the following rights: